Krishna Shah: Shalimar

-Touted as the most expensive film ever made in India at the time, Krishna Shah's 1978 Shalimar employed an ambitious galaxy of international stars.
+This Indo-American production, Krishna Shah's 1978 film Shalimar, was touted as the most expensive film ever made in India at the time and employed an ambitious galaxy of international stars.
 Shah himself said the film would be "a caper film to end all caper films."
 Instead, as recorded by longtime columnist and film historian Dinesh Raheja, "Shalimar was an epic disaster that changed the course of Bollywood itself.
 Nobody dared attempt a Hollywood collaboration for a long time thereafter."

 Recalling the beginnings of Shalimar, novelist Manohar Malgonkar said, "Krishna Shah wrote the screenplay of Shalimar, based on a story written jointly with Stanford Sharman.
 After that, (Shah) lived with it for several years, chopping and changing, pruning and adding, revising and polishing, before he made it into a film."

 Shalimar went on to rate sixth on a list of the top 10 Bollywood flops of the 1970s.
 As with the previous failure of Rivals, Shah and his investors re-released Shalimar under several different titles in an attempt to somehow recoup the millions lost.
 One such "decoy" title was Raiders of the Sacred Stone, which had its own re-designed poster.